petermr/pygetpapers/docs/README.md

 # Tutorial
 `pygetpapers` was on version `0.0.9.3` when the tutorials were documented.

-`pygetpapers` supports multiple APIs including eupmc, crossref,arxiv,biorxiv,medrxiv,rxivist-bio,rxivist-med.
+`pygetpapers` supports multiple APIs including eupmc, crossref,arxiv,biorxiv,medrxiv.
 By default, it queries EPMC.
 You can specify the API by using `--api` flag.

 You can also follow this [colab notebook](https://colab.research.google.com/drive/18SJ9H4Hm_7Y2rJENXdEhmJMS59Ojm2SK?usp=sharing) as part of the tutorial.